saieva/saieva.github.io/_posts/2010-08-22-The-Happiness-Project-Book-Notes.markdown

 useful for deciding to read the book, as a quick method for rereading, or just as useful information even if you decide not to read the book.

-My Amazon.com review of Rework is located here: [https://amzn.to/ctLHWG][TheHappinessProjectAmazonReviewURL].
+My Amazon.com review of The Happiness Project is located here: [https://amzn.to/ctLHWG][TheHappinessProjectAmazonReviewURL].

+Notes:

-Note, page number references in the book are surrounded by []’s.
+- Page number references in the book are surrounded by []’s.
+- I read the first edition of The Happiness Project.
+Page number references have likely changed in the latest edition of the book.

 Sal.<br>
 August 2010